-- (1) Subject to subsection (2), the species of flora specified in Schedule 3 are designated as partially protected species which may be harvested or possessed. - (2) No person shall harvest or possess a partially protected species of flora unless that person is in possession of a permit from the Director. - (3) A person who harvests or possesses partially protected species of flora without a permit is in breach of an environmental requirement. - (4) The Director may issue a permit under this section subject to terms and conditions which he considers necessary. - (5) Where the Director has refused to issue a permit or decided to issue a permit with conditions, the applicant may appeal the decision to the Tribunal.
+27. (1) Subject to subsection (2), the species of flora specified in Schedule 3 are designated as partially protected species of flora which may be harvested or possessed.

+- (2) No person shall harvest or possess a partially protected species of flora unless that person is in possession of a permit from the Director. - (3) A person who harvests or possesses partially protected species of flora without a permit is in breach of an environmental requirement. - (4) The Director may issue a permit under this section subject to terms and conditions which he considers necessary. - (5) An applicant may appeal to the Tribunal a decision of the Director to refuse to issue a permit or to issue a permit with terms and conditions.

-28. Unprotected species of fauna and flora
+Unprotected species of fauna and flora

-- (1) The Director may, where he reasonably believes that an unprotected species is being threatened by the act or omission of a person that is contrary to the public interest and to the principles set out in section 4, issue a stop notice to that person. - (2) A person who has been served with a stop notice shall, within fourteen days of the date of receipt of the stop notice, make representations to the Director regarding the matters specified in the stop notice. - (3) Where a matter specified in the stop notice may be satisfactorily explained or otherwise resolved between the person and the Director, the Director may- - (a) cancel the stop notice; or allowing the actions of the person to continue subject to terms and conditions as deemed appropriate in accordance with this Act.
+- 28. (1) The Director may, if he reasonably believes that an unprotected species of fauna or flora is being threatened by the act or omission of a person that is contrary to the public interest and to the principles set out in section 4, issue a stop notice to that person. - (2) If a person who receives a stop notice wishes to make representations to the Director regarding the matters specified in the stop notice, the person must do so within fourteen days after receipt of the notice. - (3) If a matter specified in the stop notice is satisfactorily explained or otherwise resolved between the person and the Director, the Director may- - (a) cancel the stop notice; or - (b) enter into a consent agreement with that person, and allow the actions of the person to continue subject to terms and conditions that the Director considers necessary.